Where do voluntary organisations get their money from?

 By type

-- There are three ways in which voluntary organisations can generate money.
-Income can be:
+• There are three ways in which voluntary organisations can generate income:

-The sector’s income is mostly made up of earned and voluntary income
+The sector’s income is almost entirely made up of earned and voluntary income

 By size

-Micro and small organisations receive a larger proportion of income from the public than other organisations
+Micro and small organisations receive a larger share income from the public than larger ones.

 By subsector

-- Income from the public made up more than half of income for ten out of 18 subsectors and more than two-thirds of income for environmental organisations (71%) and parent-teacher associations (67%).
+• Income from the public made up more than half of income for ten out of 18 subsectors and over 70% for environmental organisations (73%) and parent-teacher associations (71%).

 Majority funding source

-- Almost half (49%) of all voluntary organisations receive more than 50% of their income from the public.
-Government is the majority income source for only 8% of organisations.
+• More than half (55%) of all voluntary organisations receive more than 50% of their income from the public.
+Government is the majority income source for only 6% of organisations.

-- About one fifth (18%) of organisations do not have a majority income source.
+• About one in 10 (29%) of organisations do not have a majority income source.

 The majority of funding for more than half of all voluntary organisations comes from the public